Ellison (band): History

 Their 2005 EP ("Indecisive and Halfhearted") and constant regional live shows caught the attention of J.T.
 Woodruff, lead singer of the gold record-selling band Hawthorne Heights.
 Woodruff launched his own record label, Carbon Copy Media, and in early 2006 signed Ellison as the first band to his fledgling label.

 Say Goodnight, Sleep Alone

-Ellison's first full-length album, "Say Goodnight, Sleep Alone" was released on August 22, 2006.
-The album is currently being distributed by Victory Records.
+Ellison's first full-length album, "Say Goodnight, Sleep Alone" was released on August 22, 2006 with the record label Carbon Copy Media and distributed by Victory Records.